Rishi Sunak promises ‘integrity and professionalism’ as he enters Tory race

 “There will be integrity, professionalism and accountability at every level of the government I lead and I will work day in and day out to get the job done.”

-Mr Sunak on Sunday gained three more valuable backers in new Home Secretary Grant Shapps, Work and Pensions Secretary Chloe Smith and Northern Ireland minister Steve Baker, an influential figure on the Tory right as the former head of backbench Brexiteers.
+Mr Sunak on Sunday gained several more valuable backers in new Home Secretary Grant Shapps, Work and Pensions Secretary Chloe Smith and two influential figures on the Tory right – Suella Braverman and Northern Ireland minister Steve Baker.

 Tory big beast Mr Shapps, who also threw his weight behind Mr Sunak in the last leadership contest against Liz Truss, tweeted that the ex-chancellor would “provide stability and proven economic competence in these challenging times”.

+Ms Braverman, who was briefly home secretary under Ms Truss, said that while she had previously “backed Boris,” the country is in “dire straits now” and needs “unity, stability and efficiency”.

+“Rishi is the only candidate that fits the bill,” she wrote in the Telegraph.

-Mr Baker was scathing in his assessment of what a comeback by Mr Johnson, who is mulling a bid to return to the top job just months after being forced out by his own MPs, would mean.
+Mr Baker, the former head of backbench Brexiteers, was scathing in his assessment of a potential comeback by Mr Johnson, who is mulling a bid to return to the top job just months after being forced out by his own MPs.

 He told Sky’s Sophy Ridge On Sunday: “Boris would be a guaranteed disaster.